Richmond.gov.uk

 Tree roots

-Many of our residents complain about tree roots damaging pavements, resulting in patch repairs.
-To tackle this, we now plant trees in bespoke tree pits that contain root-directing barriers to encourage roots to grow away from the pavement surface and minimise the potential for damage.
+In order to minimise tree root damage to surrounding infrastructure, we plant our trees in bespoke tree pits that contain root-directing barriers to encourage roots to grow away from the pavement surface and minimise the potential for damage.

 Replacing removed trees